// Writing a Quine the "Dumb Way"

 print(s.encode('utf-8').hex())

-Save the above code as hexencode.py, and you can use it in the Shell like this:
+Save the code above as `hexencode.py`, and then you can use it in the Shell like this:

 cat input.txt | python3 hexencode.py